 The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to IMRF for its Comprehensive Annual Financial Report (CAFR) for the year ended December 31, 2014.
 An application has been made for the Fiscal Year 2015 CAFR presentation and notice of the award is pending.
 The Certificate of Achievement for Excellence is a prestigious national award, recognizing conformance with the highest standards for preparation of state and local government financial reports.
-IMRF has received a Certificate of Achievement for Excellence in Financial Reporting for its Popular Annual Financial Report (PAFR) for the year ended December 31, 2014.
+IMRF has received a Certificate of Achievement for the last 35 consecutive years (Fiscal Years 1980-2014).
+IMRF also received a Certificate of Achievement for Excellence in Financial Reporting for its Popular Annual Financial Report (PAFR) for the year ended December 31, 2014.
 IMRF has received the PAFR award 13 times.